bizhishui/bizhishui.github.io/_posts/2017-03-01-Gnuplot-Notes.md

     END {}
 ```

-We can then edit the output results file with *Vim* in *visual mode* to sixth row result at the right of second row.
+We can then edit the output result file with *Vim* in *visual mode* to move the sixth row's result at the right of second row.